SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/flags.md

 ## What Are Flags? 🤔

-**Flags are Modifiers** that adjust SuperGemini's behavior for specific contexts and requirements:
+**Flags are Modifiers** that adjust SuperCodex's behavior for specific contexts and requirements:

 **Flag Syntax:**
 ```bash